-1. Water depth over fish ladder weirs: 1' +/-0.1'.
-If shad passage becomes a problem, water depth should be increased to 1.3' +/- 0.1'.

-2. Measure water temperatures at the count stations of each ladder and enter the weekly means in the status report.
-When water temperature reaches 70° F all fish handling activities will be coordinated through FPOM prior to any action to verify protocols that will be followed.

-3. Head on all entrances: 1' to 2' (prefer 1.5').
-Refer to paragraph 3.3.1. when unable to achieve head criteria.

-4. A water velocity of 1.5' to 4 fps per second (optimum 2 fps) shall be maintained in all channels and the lower ends of the fish ladders which are below the tailwater.

-5. Maximum of 0.5' head on attraction water intakes and trash racks at all the ladder exits, with a 0.3' maximum head on all picket leads.
-Debris shall be removed when significant amounts accumulate.

-6. Staff gauges and water level indicators will be readable at all water levels encountered during the fish passage period, and calibration checked weekly.
-Recalibrate ASAP if out of calibration.

-7. Main entrance weir depths: 8' or greater below tailwater.
-Maintain tailwater elevation greater than 158'msl to stay within criteria operation range for the entrance weirs.

-8. Count station crowders shall be at maximum width that allows count or video tape accuracy.
-The minimum count slot width shall be no less than 18 If passage is impaired by narrow count slot conditions, the count slot will be widened until proper passage conditions are achieved, despite count accuracy.
+- 1. Water depth over fish ladder weirs: 1' + /-0.1'.
+When shad numbers exceed 5000 fish per day per count station, water depth should be increased to 1.3' + /-0.1'.
+This criteria was established by the COE through FPOM in 2001 to allow more efficient lamprey passage through orifices for a longer period each season, as it shortens the window for higher flow operation.
+Lamprey are better able to negotiate orifices with the 1' + /-0.1' operation. - 2.
+Measure water temperatures at the count stations of each ladder and enter the weekly means in the status report.
+When water temperature reaches 70° F all fish handling activities will be coordinated through FPOM prior to any action to verify protocols that will be followed. - 3.
+Head on all entrances: 1' to 2' (1.5' optimum).
+Refer to paragraph 3.3.1. when unable to achieve head criteria. - 4.
+A water velocity of 1.5' to 4 fps per second (2 fps optimum) shall be maintained in all channels and the lower ends of the fish ladders which are below the tailwater. - 5.
+Maximum of 0.5' head on attraction water intakes and trash racks at all the ladder exits, with a 0.3' maximum head on all picket leads.
+Debris shall be removed when significant amounts accumulate. - 6.
+Staff gauges and water level indicators will be readable at all water levels encountered during the fish passage period, and calibration checked weekly.
+Recalibrate ASAP if out of calibration. - 7.
+Main entrance weir depths: 8' or greater below tailwater.
+Maintain tailwater elevation greater than 158'msl to stay within criteria operation range for the entrance weirs. - 8.
+Count station crowders shall be at maximum width that allows count or video tape accuracy.
+The minimum count slot width shall be no less than 18 inches.
+If passage is impaired by narrow count slot conditions, the count slot will be widened until proper passage conditions are achieved, despite count accuracy.
 Project biologists, FFU, and WDFW fish counters shall coordinate to achieve optimum count slot passage and/or count accuracy conditions.
 If counting is temporarily discontinued due to unscheduled events, the crowder shall be fully opened.
 The crowder shall remain in operating position during the counters' hourly ten minute break periods.
 Leave fish passage slot lighted overnight after counting ends each day.

-9. Inspect facilities twice each day.
+- 9. Inspect facilities three times each day.
 At least three inspections per week will be performed by project fish staff.
-After November 1, inspect facilities at lease once per day.

-10. Maintain netting and padding for both fishways that address the jumping problem.
+After November 1, inspect facilities at lease twice per day. - 10.
+Maintain netting and padding for both fishways that address the jumping problem.
 All holes in the netting large enough to catch or allow escapement of an adult salmonid must be closed.